 Direct Loans for the student during the LOA may not be disbursed (34 CFR 382604(c) (4).
 A student who has an approved LOA remains in an in-school status, and the loan will remain valid while he or she is on the LOA.
 The loan will be disbursed once the student has completed the LOA.
 If the student does not return from the LOA, the university will report the last date of attendance as the approved start date of the LOA.
-One of the possible consequences of not returning from an LOA is that the student's grace period for a Title IV program might be exhausted.
+Two of the possible consequences of not returning from an LOA is that the student's grace period for a Title IV program might be exhausted and a Return to Title IV Calculation could be required.